A construction of slice knots via annulus twists: A construction of slice knots via annulus twists.

-We consider a general case.
-First we assume that $n \ge 0$.
+Now we consider the general case.
+First suppose that $n \ge 0$.
 In this case, we can also associate a diffeomorphism $f_n : M_{K}(0) \to M_{K_n}(0)$ as described in Figure \ref{diffeo}.
-Let $\mu_n$ the meridian of $K_n$ in $M_{K_n}(0)$.
-Then $f_n^{-1}(\mu_n)$ is as in the first picture in Figure \ref{general}.
-Since $K$ is slice, after adding an $l$-component unlink which is separated from $K$, there exist mutually disjoint bands $B_1, \cdots, B_{l+m}$ such that if we surgery along these bands, then we obtain the $(m+1)$-component unlink.
-Furthermore, (by deforming these bands slightly) we can assume that $B_i \cap f_n^{-1}(\mu_n) = \emptyset$ for each $i \in \{1, 2, \cdots, l+m\}$.
-Then $K_n$ bounds a smoothly embedded disk in a homotopy $4$-ball $W(K_n)$ which has the handle decomposition as in the second picture in Figure \ref{general}.
-Note that, we do not draw dashed arcs in Figure \ref{general}.
-It is not difficult to show that $W(K_n)$ has the handle decomposition as in the third picture in Figure \ref{general}.
-Furthermore, for $n \le 0$, $W(K_n)$ also has the handle decomposition as in the third picture in Figure \ref{general} similarly.
+Let $\mu_n$ be the meridian of $K_n$ in $M_{K_n}(0)$.
+Then $f_n^{-1}(\mu_n)$ is as in the first picture in Figure \ref{general} (after ignoring the framing).
+Since $K$ is ribbon, there exist mutually disjoint bands $B_1, \cdots, B_{m}$ such that if we surgery along these bands, then we obtain the $(m+1)$-component unlink.
+Furthermore, (by deforming these bands slightly) we can assume that $B_i \cap f_n^{-1}(\mu_n) = \emptyset$ for each $i \in \{1, 2, \cdots, m\}$.
+Then, as the proof of Lemma \ref{h_slice}, we see that $K_n$ bounds a smoothly embedded disk in a homotopy $4$-ball $W(K_n)$ which has the handle decomposition as in the second picture in Figure \ref{general}.
+Note that we do not draw dashed arcs in Figure \ref{general}.
+It is proved that $W(K_n)$ also has the handle decomposition as in the third picture in Figure \ref{general} similarly.
 Then we can prove that $W(K_n) \approx B^4$ by the same argument.
+Therefore $K_n$ is a slice knot.

+For the case $n < 0$, by a similar argument to that in Claim 3, $K_n$ bounds a smoothly embedded disk in a homotopy $4$-ball $W(K_n)$ which has the handle decomposition as in the third picture in Figure \ref{general}.
+Then we can prove that $W(K_n) \approx B^4$ by the same argument again.
 Therefore $K_n$ is a slice knot.

 \end{proof}